lswang2/or1k_toolchain_howto/or1k_toolchain_build_error_on_centos7.md

-# If the or1k tools chains are not compiled at centos or RHEL, we can compile new latest gcc,binutils on linux.
+# If the or1k tools chains are not compiled at centos or RHEL, we have to compile new latest gcc,binutils on linux.

 > //required libraries:<br>
 > yum install libmpc-devel mpfr-devel gmp-devel zlib-devel<br>